strvcom/react-nights-2019/README.md

 - Move from create-react-app to Next.js
   - This is a huge refactor.
   - It reffers to a proper project setup.
 Aka you should know upfront what you are building, otherwise you can choose wrong and than spend extra time with unneeded refactor.
+  - Convert your codebase into SSR using STRV branch as reference
+  - Remove `react-scripts`
+  - Add `next` and related libraries (`@zeit/next-css`, `@zeit/next-typescript`, `express`, `isomorphic-fetch`, `next-redux-wrapper`, `@types/next`)
+  - Adjusts scripts section of your `package.json` to work with next instead of `react-scripts`, check the one defined in the project for reference.
+  - Replace `useApi` hook usage on products and products details with `getInitialProps`, you could either set the data in redux or show it right away as the hook did.
+  - If you are feeling like a ninja, implement the loading status in case you decide to go with the redux approach.

 > [Pull Request](https://github.com/strvcom/react-nights-2019/pull/19)